 DLIFLC regularly reviews its mission statement as part of its strategic planning cycle.
 As noted in Standard I.A.1, the Institute's 2015 mission statement did not reflect its commitment to student achievement or the degrees/certificates offered.
+Note: This plan is applicable to both I.A.1 and I.A.4.

-Objective: To ensure currency, DLIFLC will review the mission statement during its Campaign Plan process to provide alignment with mission priorities as well as the ACCJC Standards, specifically as it relates to the types of certificates and/or degrees offered and that the commitment to both student achievement and student learning are explicitly addressed.
+Objective: To ensure currency, DLIFLC will review the mission statement during its annual Campaign Plan process to provide alignment with mission priorities as well as the ACCJC Standards, specifically as it relates to the types of certificates and/or degrees offered and that the commitment to both student achievement and student learning are explicitly addressed.